qiulinfan/qiulinfan/README.md

 Hi there 😎
-This is QL from Shanghai, currently doing my Math&&Cs UG in Michigan. 👀
-Interested in Fourier Analysis && Differential Geometry && Machine Learning Systems & Reinforcement Learning 🤓
+This is QL from Shanghai, currently doing my Math&&Cs UG in Michigan till 2026. 👀 Interested in Fourier Analysis && Differential Geometry(Currently Learning it from baaaasics) && Machine Learning Systems & Reinforcement Learning 🤓
 && Animations && Jazz-Hiphop music && RPG games && Everything interesting in the whole world 🌎

 Here are some pics of me and my friends.